Last updated on February 1st, 2019

 A trademark is a legally registered symbol, word, or phrase that identifies a company or particular brand of product or service.

 If your company has an identifying mark, it’s best to get it registered as a trademark.
-A trademark will protect your company’s logo or phrase from being used by any other company.
+A trademark can help protect your company’s logo or phrase from being used by any other company.

 Trademark Class 29

-Specifically, this class covers all meats, fish, poultry and wild game, as well as eggs and milk.
+Specifically, this class covers all meats, fish, poultry and wild game, as well as animal products such as eggs and milk.
 Some vegetables, oils, and condiments are in this category too.

 Milk, cream, and all milk products are on this list.
 All kinds of cheese and cheese spreads are here as well.
-Butter and all butter spreads and margarines are also in this category.
+Butter, butter spreads, and

 - Fruit leather and fruit snacks

-- Frozen and canned fruit
+- Dried, frozen, and canned fruit

-- Fruit spreads (marmalade, jams, and jellies)
+- Fruit spreads (jams and jellies)

-A lawyer can make sure you are filing under the right class and will help you avoid infringing on another company’s trademark.
+If you plan to apply for a trademark, it’s best to consult with an experienced trademark lawyer.
 You don’t want to go through the time and expense of applying for a trademark, only to have it rejected by the USPTO.
 A trademark lawyer can help you avoid rejection by walking you through the application process.